kailukowiak/SuperKeys/README.md

 Cross-platform keyboard remapping using Caps Lock as a Hyper key.
 Edit once, sync everywhere.

+## Special Thanks

+This was initially inspired by https://github.com/Vonng/Capslock.

 ## What This Does

 Transforms Caps Lock into a powerful "Hyper" modifier key with vim-style navigation and editing shortcuts that work consistently across Linux, Mac, and Windows.